Yavapai College: Campus

 Yavapai College offers on-campus housing at the Prescott Campus in the two residence halls: Marapai and Kachina.
 The Rider Diner offers several cafeteria style meals seven days a week.
-The Common Grounds café located in the Library on the Prescott Campus offers light meals and a wide selection of coffee.
+There is a self-serve cafe in the library of the Prescott campus that offers light meals and snacks.
 Yavapai College operates year-round 24-hour police services.

 On October 3, 2012, the Yavapai College District Governing Board approved a motion to support reinvestment in on-campus housing, allotting $5.2 million for the proposed renovation project.

 Academics

-In 2010-11, the college offered 99 certificate, degree and transfer options to students in 73 different programs of study.
+In 2010–11, the college offered 99 certificate, degree and transfer options to students in 73 different programs of study.
 In addition to traditional curricula, the college offers many learning options to fit the lifestyles and circumstances of its students.
 Alternative learning options include credit for prior learning, internships/service learning, non-credit courses, college for children, high school partnerships (dual enrollment), internet courses, open entry/open exit courses, telecourses, senior programs (OLLI, Elderhostel/Edventures) and high school equivalency program (GED testing).